 A recent blog post by Kees Cook, a Linux security expert and Google security engineer, illustrates the challenges in maintaining the security of the Linux kernel.
 One of the main takeaways from the blog is: “If you’re not using the latest kernel, you don’t have the most recently added security defenses (including bug fixes).”

 Going the “upstream first” route is the absolute best way of keeping the kernel secure.
 However, it is only part of the story.
-The challenges faced by device manufacturers running on Linux on embedded devices is vastly different.

 Monitoring and managing vulnerabilities in embedded Linux devices presents a unique set of needs that traditional IT vulnerability tools fail to address and result in wasted efforts chasing false positives and inefficiencies due to cumbersome workflows.
 After evaluating multiple IT cybersecurity tools, we at Timesys ended up creating a vulnerability management tool called Vigiles, which is optimized for embedded devices.
 This blog aims to share the lessons learned and how the right tool can bring your security maintenance cost down while improving the security posture of the device.